Green Finance Forum 2 - Sustainable Investment Trends, Green Indices and Opportunities for Hong Kong Professionals

 On the investor side, investors are increasingly interested in Environmental, Social and Governance (ESG) integration.
 Asset owners see ESG integration as an opportunity to generate long-term performance while fulfilling their fiduciary duty.
 Investment managers see sustainable investment as a way to improve the financial performance of their investment portfolio.
 What are the key factors driving mainstream investors’ expanding interest in sustainable investment?
 And what are the opportunities to advance the dialogue between sustainable investment and mainstream investments through indexing strategies?

-HKU SPACE, FSDC and CFA Institute proudly present the seminar “Sustainable Investment Trends, Green Indices and Opportunities for Hong Kong Professionals”.
+HKU SPACE Executive Academy (SEA), FSDC, CFA Institute and HKSFA proudly present the seminar “Sustainable Investment Trends, Green Indices and Opportunities for Hong Kong Professionals”.
 A number of renowned speakers will share the overall development on green finance and green bond market across the globe; implications for Asian markets, as well as the key trend in 2017 and beyond.
 This will be followed by a panel discussion focusing on the intrinsic value of sustainable investment – does it generate investment alpha for fund manager?
 Or is it just a fad?